Book Your Visit

 2. Book ahead

-With travel back in full force, it is best to plan ahead and make bookings for what you can.
-Not everything requires a booking but things like hotel rooms, dining reservations, tours and event tickets certainly do.
+The pandemic isn’t quite in the rearview mirror just yet so best to plan and make bookings for what you can.
+Not everything requires a booking but things like hotel rooms, dining reservations, tours and event tickets certainly still do.
 With the current labour shortages places will be busy and those that take reservations will fill up fast.
 As we’ve learned from the last couple of years, if there is something that you are sure you want to do – BOOK IT

 3. Don’t Miss Attractions